dotnet/EntityFramework.Docs/docs/cli/dotnet.rst

 EF command-line tools for .NET Core CLI are installed by manually editing ``project.json``.

-1. Add ``Microsoft.EntityFrameworkCore.Tools`` as a build-only dependency under "dependencies" and as a "tool".
+1. Add ``Microsoft.EntityFrameworkCore.Tools`` as a "tool" and ``Microsoft.EntityFrameworkCore.Design`` as a build-only dependency under "dependencies".
 Also add "imports" if you are using "netcoreapp1.0" as a framework.
 See sample project.json below.
 2. Execute ``dotnet restore``.
 If restore does not succeed, the command-line tools may not have installed correctly.

 The resulting project.json should include these items (in addition to your other project dependencies).